TristanJang/aligner_container/README.md

 This repository contains a modular, containerized alignment pipeline using Python, BWA, and Samtools.

-While creating this project, I worked with Docker containers and automated testing using pytest—both of which were new tools for me prior to this assignment.
-Successfully integrating them into a reproducible workflow was a valuable experience that I’m excited to build upon professionally.
+While creating this project, I worked with Docker containers and automated testing using pytest—both of which were new tools for me.
+Successfully integrating them into a reproducible workflow was a valuable experience that I’m excited to build upon.

 ---